dancasey-ie/IrishEnergyBalance2017Dash/README.md

 __Known Bugs__
 * Tranformation bar chart labels are not centered above chart.
 * Filtering the consumption charts for oil, the consumer breakdown outer should be all shade of purple, but there are a few yellow slices.
+* Still items in legend with 0 value even with script correcting most of them.